-The New York Digital Health Accelerator is a program run by New York eHealth Collaborative and the New York City Investment Fund for early and growth-stage digital health companies to develop cutting edge technology products in care coordination, patient engagement, analytics, and message alerts for healthcare providers.
+The New York Digital Health Accelerator is a program run by New York eHealth Collaborative and the Partnership Fund for New York City for early and growth-stage digital health companies to develop cutting edge technology products in care coordination, patient engagement, analytics, and message alerts for healthcare providers.

 Adoption is the term used by healthcare providers making the shift to electronic health records.
-Providers can find help adopting an EHR for their practice by contacting their local RHIO.
+Providers can find help adopting an EHR for their practice by contacting their local QE.

 The Application Programming Interface (API) will allow developers to build new healthcare technology applications on top of the SHIN-NY.
 Through this API, innovators and health IT companies access the clinical information required to develop products that meet healthcare providers’ needs, with the appropriate policies in place.
 This platform will also help innovators standardize their applications and software, driving development more efficiently across the state and beyond.